kafkayu/Chimera/README.md

-this respository is aimed at speeding up  llm interference.
+this respository is aimed at speeding up  llm inference.
 # Chimera